ssm/ssm-nifi/README.md

 members to the `cluster_nodes` hash.
 This configures the cluster to use zookeeper for shared state.

-Nifi requires you to set a `nifi.sensitive.props.key` on all cluster nodes.
+Nifi requires you to set `nifi.sensitive.props.key` to the same string on all cluster nodes.

 If you cluster nifi and also override the `authorizers.xml` file, ensure you also include the cluster nodes in this file.